- Close section

 These flawed practices have distorted the academy, and in doing so have had profoundly negative consequences for society.
 That concerns us in our dual identities as professional economists and citizens, and it is this concern that motivates the founding of the journal.

-As the name signals, the journal is intended to promote research in a particular paradigm -- the Keynesian paradigm.
+As the name signals, the journal promotes research in a particular paradigm -- the Keynesian paradigm.
 We make no apologies for this.
 Journals on international economics promote research in international economics: journals on finance promote research in financial economics.
 We have no objection to journals promoting particular types of economic research or thinking.
 What we object to is general-purpose and field journals only permitting research in a particular paradigm.

-We have intentionally titled the journal Keynesian without any qualifying adjective or prefix.
+This journal is about Keynesian economics – without any qualifying adjective or prefix.
 Our aim is to encourage research and discourse in Keynesian economics – be it old Keynesianism, fundamental Keynesianism, neo-Keynesianism, Post Keynesianism, Sraffian Keynesianism, Kaleckian Keynesianism, or Marxist Keynesianism.
 The journal is open to all forms of Keynesianism, which we define as (1) holding that output and employment are normally constrained by aggregate demand, (2) holding that the problematic of aggregate demand shortage exists independently of price, nominal wage, and nominal interest rate rigidities, and (3) rejecting the claim that the real wage is equal to the marginal disutility of labor.

 The contract with the journal publisher, Edward Elgar, was signed in 2011.
 We, the founding editors, are very happy with this timing as 2011 marked the seventy-fifth anniversary of Keynes' General Theory.
 The founding of the Review of Keynesian Economics is a fitting tribute and celebration of this anniversary.
 It is also part of the deeper response needed to meet these challenging economic times.